KaedeTai/Februus/README.md

 * SaaS oriented design
 * Auto Documentation
 * Self Validation
+* Follow all the recent or future standards
 * Design your software with a fully-functional-mockup

 Sponsored by Richi Inc.